nils-hamel/eratosthene-suite/README.md

 <i>View of Europa using eratosthene-suite graphical client</i>
 </p>

-The following image shows a view of the Swiss Alps looking in the direction of the Leman lake and Geneva City :
+At such position and time, the server provides a topographic model built using the SRTM data it holds.
+The following image shows a view of the Swiss Alps looking in the direction of Geneva city :

 <p align="center">
 <img src="https://github.com/nils-hamel/eratosthene-suite/blob/master/doc/image/client-1.jpg?raw=true" width="512">